-During the Reporting Period, the Group had no significant investment, material acquisition or disposal of subsidiaries, associates and joint ventures.
+Save as disclosed above, the Group had no other significant investment, material acquisition or disposal of subsidiaries, associates and joint ventures during the Year.

 PURCHASE, SALE OR REDEMPTION OF THE COMPANY'S LISTED SECURITIES

 Neither the Company nor any of its subsidiaries had purchased, sold or redeemed any of the listed securities of the Company during the Year.